 - Student's Advisory Committee

 - Degree Plan

 - Credit Requirements

 - Limitations on the Use of Transfer, Extension and Certain Other Courses

 - Non-Thesis Option

 The MS-FINC student’s advisory committee consists of the Director of MS-FINC program, who is a faculty member in the Department of Finance at Mays Business School.
 The Director has the responsibility of approving the proposed degree plans for MS-FINC students.
-When necessary, recommendations in cases of academic deficiency will be made to the Office of Graduate and Professional Studies.
+When necessary, recommendations in cases of academic deficiency will be made to the Graduate and Professional School.

-The degree plan must be filed with the Office of Graduate and Professional Studies and approved by the MS-FINC director before the deadline imposed by the MS-FINC program and no later than dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be filed with the Graduate and Professional School and approved by the MS-FINC director before the deadline imposed by the MS-FINC program and no later than dates announced in the Graduate and Professional School calendar of deadlines for graduation.
 Additional coursework may be added to the approved degree plan by petition to the MS-FINC director.